 Application-specific alternative parts

 However, in some cases, a specific application can accept a part that would not be equivalent in all possible situations.
 For example, a specific assembly may be able to accept a 12mm screw length even when an 8mm screw is preferred.
-Clearly, a 12mm screw is not completely interchangeable in all applications with an 8mm screw, but it may work perfectly well in one particular instance.
+Clearly, a 12mm screw is not completely interchangeable in all applications with an 8mm screw, but it may be fine where the extra length does no harm.
 Moreover, if the production line is stopped, it may be essential to provide a workable substitute for a preferred item.
 This substitute is commonly called an alternative ("ALT") part.

 Problems with traditional attempts to identify ALT parts